How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 Paragraph 1 – Introduction

-Introduce the environmental issue, show why it matters and state that solutions are needed.
+In the introduction, briefly introduce the environmental issue, explain why it matters, and show that solutions are needed.

 Environmental degradation has become one of the most pressing challenges of our time.
 From plastic pollution to rising global temperatures, the impact of human activity on the planet is increasingly evident.
 In order to address these issues effectively, practical and sustainable solutions must be implemented.